frankluongo/lut-level-up-store/README.md

 - Move Purchasing action into it's own function
 - Create a button to handle purchase
 - Create success and cancellation pages for redirects

+## 06: Adding Skus and Variants

+- In Stripe, create variant SKU's for a product
+- Use a select form to map sku's to product selection
+- Move Product to its own component for reusability